markoboger/SeapalAndroidApp/README.md

 In TripActivity you have to format the date fields, with the Android function *DateFormat*.
 The date is stored as a Unix timestamp (long) in the model.
 The duration of a trip is not stored, so you have to calculate this in the activity.
-Until now the elapsed days, hout, minutes and second are displayed.
+Until now the elapsed days, hours, minutes and second are displayed.

 Mapactivity